Christopher-Schulze/Torwell/README.md

 - [ ] Network monitoring tools
 - [ ] Bridge configuration options

+## 🤝 Contributing

+See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines on code style, testing, and opening pull requests.

+## 🐞 Troubleshooting

+Common issues and log analysis tips are documented in [docs/TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md).

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.